CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.5 Development and use of professional applications.md

 ### 2 7 Missing or inadequate security measures in applications

 Security mechanisms or security functions are designed to ensure that the processing of information ensures confidentiality, integrity and availability to the required extent.
-Frequently, however, the development of an application focuses on functional functionality or the time and cost framework, so that important security mechanisms are too weak, so that they can easily be bypassed, or even completely lacking.
+Frequently, however, the development of an application focuses on functional functionality or the time and cost framework, so that important security mechanisms are too weak, so that they can simply be bypassed, or even completely lacking.

 3 requirements
 ---------------

 The following are specific requirements for planning, selection, procurement, commissioning, operation and separation of specialized applications.
-Basically, the department that uses the application is responsible for fulfilling these requirements.
+As a matter of principle, the department using the application is responsible for fulfilling these requirements.
 In practice, these requirements can only be fulfilled if the IT operations managers (eg IT managers) and the information security officer (ISB) are involved or involved.

-### 3.1 Basic requirements
+### 3.1 Basic Requirements

 The following requirements MUST be implemented as a priority: